 - CertiSource (Herman Pacific) Read more about this standard

-Ekos is committed to helping reduce carbon emissions to avoid dangerous climate change.
-They do this by helping businesses
+Opportune is committed to helping us reduce carbon emissions to avoid dangerous climate change.

 - Use this footprint measurement to develop and implement a carbon reduction plan.

-- Offset carbon emissions that could not be reduced.
+- Offset carbon emissions that could not be reduced by at least 120%.

 - Certify the result.